This post is part of a series on functional testing using the test pyramid.

 - Definition: Interfaces are versioned for compatibility and tested with for multiple parameters and for multiple return values.
 Major services that are not tested may be mocked.

 - Integration:Major services all have interfaces defined separately in an interface definition language, like Swagger, and versioning identifies interface compatibility (not component functionality) using Semver.
 Each service has a shared mock that allows teams to work separately from it as well as a set of compatibility tests.
-Negative return values (ex: variations on 400x returns) are tested explicitly.
+Test negative return values (ex: variations on 400x returns) explicitly.

 - Management and measurement: All components have interfaces defined separately along with mocks and tests as in #3 above.